uvacw/inca/doc/gettingstarted.md

 - https://github.com/damian0604/bdaca/tree/master/book

-To edit text files from the Linux command line, you have several editors at your disposal:
+To edit text files from the Linux command line, you have several editors at your disposal (ranked by ease-of-use):

+- `nano' (easy to use, but no advanced functionality)
 - `vim' (for the nerdy people among you)
-- `nano' (easy to use, but no advanced functionality)
 - `emacs' (offers a lot of nice things, including syntax highlighting).
 You can get a nice reference card for printing out and putting on your wall here: https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf